What Is An Event Chair?

 Different Types of Chairs for Events

-As mentioned earlier, there are two primary types of event chairs.
-Those designed for indoor events, and those designed for outdoor events.
+As mentioned earlier, there are two primary types of event chairs: those designed for indoor and outdoor events.

-Indoor event chairs are also known as Banquet Chairs, and you can find the complete description of this sub-type in this article.
+Indoor event chairs are also Banquet Chairs, and you can find the complete description of this sub-type in this article.

 Outdoor Event Chairs are sometimes confused with Director’s Chairs.
 It’s a common mistake, but although both are collapsible and highly portable, the Event Chair sits very low to the ground, courtesy of its extremely short legs, and often has convenience features like cup holders.